New hardback book. Midnight Movers by Mark Gredzinski.

 Every truck driver has made an overnight stop and many park up regularly.
 The early hours are quiet, transient and often atmospheric .
 This book is the result of an obsession to accurately capture the sombre and often spectacular images of lorries within the onset of night and early morning.

 The story of how and why the pictures were taken is described from the author's perspective.
 Techniques are explained alongside personal observations although this is foremost a photographic book.
-Pictures are fully captioned but not weighed down with technical engineering specs.
-The viewpoint is from an outside observer, since drivers themselves are better qualified to tell any inside story.
+Pictures are fully captioned but not weighed down with technical specs.
+The viewpoint is from an outside observer, since drivers themselves are better qualified to tell an inside story.
 Note: no lorry driver was ever knowingly woken up in the dead of night.

-This book is unique.
+This book is undoubtedly unique.
 With the advent of digital, pictures of trucks at night are commonplace.
 However, working examples of Seddon Atkinsons or Scania 111s are a thing of the past.

 Truck makes and models include; AEC, Atkinson, Bedford (TK, KM and TM), ERF (LV, A Series, plus B,C and E Series), DAF 2800 and 3300, Fodens from S39 to 4300 Series, Kenworth, Leyland including Marathon, Cruiser, Roadtrain and Leyland DAF 95, Mack, Magirus Deutz, MANs, Mercedes NK, SK and Actros, Renault G Series and Magnum, Scania (86, 111,112,113 and 141), Seddon Atkinson (301, 400, 401, 4-11 and Strato), Scammell Routeman and Highwayman, Spanish Dodges, Volvo (F7, F88, F12, FL10, FM and FH12) and more.
 Everything from four wheelers to car transporters, mixers plus articulated trucks of every kind.